Independently reviewed Updated 2026-05-18 Commissions don't affect rankings

 Coins Available

-You can trade around 20 cryptocurrencies, including Bitcoin, Ethereum, Dogecoin, and Solana.
-The selection is narrow compared to dedicated crypto exchanges like Kraken or Coinbase, which offer hundreds of assets.
+Robinhood offers roughly two dozen cryptocurrencies, including major players like Bitcoin, Ethereum, and Dogecoin.
+The selection is decent for casual investors but narrow compared to dedicated exchanges like Kraken or Coinbase, which list hundreds of tokens.

 Who Should Use It